-Visitors have an opportunity to learn more about the exhibition through a series of online public programs, featuring the nine photographers as well as a curator's talk with Paul Graham.
-Dates to be announced at icp.org/events.
+Visitors have an opportunity to learn more about the exhibition through the recently launched audio guide as well as a series of public programs this summer-presented in-person and online.
+Dates and details to be announced at icp.org/events.

-But Still, It Turns is accompanied by a 280-page illustrated book of the same title (MACK, February 2021), available at ICP's shop.
-A "Further Reading" section at ICP's shop encourages visitors to connect with the themes showcased in the exhibition through other work and will be accessible on-site and online.
+But Still, It Turns is accompanied by a 280-page illustrated book of the same title (MACK, February 2021), available in ICP's shop.
+A "Further Reading" section at ICP's shop encourages visitors to connect with the themes showcased in the exhibition through other work and will be accessible onsite and online.
 Additional photobooks by each artist included in the show will also be available.